UCSD-RHC-Lab/JESSIE/README.md

 # JESSIE
 JESSIE (Just Express Specifications, Synthesize, and Interact) is an end-to-end robotic system that enables programmers of any experience level to quickly and easily program social robots to exhibit complex behavior.
+For more information, please visit [our wiki](https://github.com/UCSD-RHC-Lab/JESSIE/wiki).

 === License ===